 Tigermom is a brand new, one-of-a-kind restaurant in Copenhagen.
+Here is created room for people – and by a person – with character and diversity.
 The interior design concept was developed by All That Matters and here they explain how they created a restaurant with a unique atmosphere that gives it an edge and makes it stand out.

 Our vision for Tigermom was to create a surprising, eccentric, and intriguing space with traditional aesthetics as the foundation in combination with a bold, playful, and independent expression with intense colors and quirky details.

 This project was inspired by Lisa, the founder of Tigermom.
 Her personality radiates international edginess, strength, femininity, and a modern take on the Asian culinary scene.
 Lisa had many different ideas and inspirations for the space, which made it our job to collect, filter, and assemble her considerations in one coherent vision.

 Our process often starts with a meeting with the client to gain insight into their personality as well as their wishes, goals, and the drive behind the concept.
 We walk around the space and start envisioning the possibilities.
 Once we gather all the needed data and information, the design process is initiated.